pymupdf/PyMuPDF/docs/pixmap.rst

       * Formats JPEG, JPX, J2K, WebP, etc.
       * Storing EXIF or dpi information.
-      * If you do not provide dpi information, the values stored with the pixmap are automatically used.
+      * If you do not provide dpi information, the values *xres*, *yres* stored with the pixmap are automatically used.

-      A simple example: ``pix.pillowWrite("some.jpg", optimize=True, dpi=(150,150))``.
-For details on possible parameters see the Pillow documentation.
+      A simple example: ``pix.pillowWrite("some.jpg", optimize=True, dpi=(150, 150))``.
+For details on other parameters see the Pillow documentation.

    ..  method:: pillowData(*args, **kwargs)

       *(New in v1.17.3)*

       Return an image as a bytes object in the specified format using Pillow.
 For example ``stream = pix.pillowData(format="JPEG", optimize=True)``.
 Also see above.
-For details on possible parameters see the Pillow documentation.
+For details on other parameters see the Pillow documentation.

    .. attribute:: alpha